cloud-gov/product/OnboardingChecklist.md

 - [ ] Figure out who your onboarding buddy is (they should reach out to you) and make sure this issue is assigned to them.
 - [ ] Read [the team onboarding document](https://github.com/18F/cg-product/blob/master/Onboarding.md) for more context about cloud.gov.
 - [ ] Bookmark the [pertinent links listed here](https://github.com/18F/cg-product/blob/master/PertinentLinks.md).
-- [ ] Read the ["What is it?"](https://docs.google.com/presentation/d/1nCcti3dXG9TVGW3OqaWtnf96oXX8U8SBTM_WePFO_dg/edit#slide=id.p) presentation for a rundown of what cloud.gov is and does
+- [ ] Read the ["What is it?"](https://docs.google.com/presentation/d/1nCcti3dXG9TVGW3OqaWtnf96oXX8U8SBTM_WePFO_dg/edit#slide=id.p) presentation for a rundown of what cloud.gov is and does (specifically read slides 1-37; the rest are somewhat outdated)
 - [ ] Read through [the Overview section of cloud.gov](https://cloud.gov/overview/) for a broader understanding of cloud.gov, especially as we present it to potential customers/users.
 - [ ] Read the [January 2016 cloud.gov "Executive Business Case" document](https://docs.google.com/document/d/138OcG0Lt6gr9J0wM0TzzPNyTROmYAwfLIDujtweiwGw/edit#) for greater context about cloud.gov's potential impact in government.
 - [ ] [Deploy a sample application to cloud.gov](https://cloud.gov/docs/getting-started/your-first-deploy/) to get familiar with the basics of the PaaS from a user's perspective.